Page Editor Options - Authoring Tab

 By selecting either .html or .htm you can set the default html file extension for newly made pages.
 Check which one your host uses if you are not sure which one to choose.

-NOTE: If you have this setting on .htm when you select and make a Site from one of the generic Expression Web Site Templates you will see as if by magic the homepage file name change to default.html from index.html, this is a little known bug.
+There is a bug in Expression Web 4.0 whereby if you have this setting on .htm when you select either one of the program's default generic Site Templates (or even Pat Geary's and my self's Site Templates) and make a Site from them you will see as if by magic the index.html page change to default.html, this is a little known bug.
 If you have it set to .html then your homepage extension will remain index.html.
-Of course you can rename your homepage file to whatever your host requires by right clicking on the selected link in Folder List View (EW 3.0 - Panels - Folder List or Alt + F1) and choosing Rename.
+Of course you can rename your homepage file to whatever your host requires by right clicking on the selected link in Folder List View (EW 3.0/4.0 Panels - Folder List or Alt + F21) and choosing Rename.
+When you select either .htm or .html in 'Page Editor Options' - Authoring tab, this designates the file extension of new pages.

 Doctype and Secondary Schema